justindujardin/mathy/libraries/website/docs/envs/features.md

 ## Text Preprocessing

-Mathy processes an input problem by parsing its text into a tree, converting that into a sequence of features for each node in the tree, concatenating those features with the current environment state, time, type, and valid action mask.
+Mathy processes an input problem by parsing its text into a tree, converting that into a sequence of features for each node in the tree, and concatenating those features with the current environment state, time, type, and valid action mask.

 ### Text to Tree